Top 30+ Things to Do this Winter in Lancaster

 6] Nothing beats a chilly day like a warm cup of coffee and a cozy café.
 Lancaster is home to over 70 coffee shops to choose from, including one that’s serving up the best coffee in Pennsylvania (according to Food & Wine Magazine), Passenger Coffee.
 Many are also serving up tasty café bites to pair with your latte of choice.

 7] Get in touch with your artistic side with pottery painting or a canvas painting class.
-Zole Art Factory and the PotteryWorks offer pottery pieces that can be painted any way you please.
+The PotteryWorks offers pottery pieces that can be painted any way you please.
 If you prefer more of a class setting, Painting with a Twist holds canvas painting classes that guide aspiring artists step-by-step through a painting that they can proudly hang in their home afterwards.

 8] For kids that are into science, hop on over to Lancaster Science Factory and North Museum of Nature & Science.
 Lancaster Science Factory focuses on physical science and chemistry, while North Museum is all about nature, space, and animals.